-(f) Revenue Recognition (Continued)
+(f) Revenue Recognition (continued)

 The Medical Center receives subsidies from the District to support general operations and for capital asset acquisitions.
-This non-operating revenue is recorded when capital contributions are made by the District, which is recorded as non-operating revenues in the accompanying statements of revenues, expenses, and changes in net position.
+Capital contributions are recorded when made by the District, in the accompanying statements of revenues, expenses, and changes in net position.
 The Medical Center also receives funding to defray the costs of management related operating expenses, and the funding of emergency department physicians and hospitalists.
 These amounts are recognized as revenues when related expenses are incurred and are recorded in District grants revenues in the accompanying statements of revenues, expenses, and changes in net position.